 I decided to keep the camera ready for the possibility there would be more moose along the road.
 Sure enough, a little later I got a good shot through the windshield!

-Then again, with a couple of bulls making a quick exit right!!
+Then there were a couple of bulls making a quick exit!

-The rainy cool day may have been the cause for the many moose-sightings, with a total of 8 moose between Snag and Donjek River!
-The dog was especially frantic about all the activity!
+The rainy cool day may have been the reason for the many moose-sightings, with a total of 8 moose between Snag and Donjek River!
+Our dog, Jake, was especially frantic about all the activity!

 As we approached the Donjek River, I had mixed feelings about the new river crossing.
-Yes, it looks good, but I will miss the old bridge which has been there since I can remember!
+Yes, it looks good, but I will miss the old bridge which has been there since I can remember in the 1960s!

 New Donjek bridge on the left and old out-of-service bridge on the right

-We arrived at our favourite campground alongside Kluane Lake, the Congdon Creek Yukon Gov't campground, in the early afternoon.
-After unhooking the trailer and a quick lunch, we headed out for some exploring.
+We arrived at our favourite campground alongside Kluane Lake, Congdon Creek campground, in the early afternoon.
+After unhooking the trailer, we headed out for some exploring.

 First, we headed south through the construction area north of the Slim's River bridge.